Tattu R-line battery review: 95C, more punch for your drone

 • Dimensions: 72 x 36 x 32 mm (L W H).

-Charging wires are 22AWG, which according to Wikipedia can handle up to 7 Amps.
-Note: Tattu allows to charger their R-Line 4s 1300mAh battery with max 5C, 5 x 1.3 = 6.5 Amps.
+Charging wires are 22AWG, which, according to Wikipedia, can handle up to 7 Amps.
+Note: Tattu allows users to charge their R-Line 4s 1300mAh battery with max 5C, 5 x 1.3 = 6.5 Amps.

 Tattu R-Line 4s LiPo review - Cable thickness